Monsters of Men: Plot summary

 During a speech, Mistress Coyle reveals a suicide bomb, intent on killing Prentiss.
 Todd inadvertently saves him.
 Later, Ben and The Return arrive.
 Todd, overwhelmed by happiness, rejoins Ben and leaves Prentiss' side.
 The settlers plan to settle peace, leaving Todd and Prentiss alone.
 Angered by Todd's decision to leave his side, Prentiss captures him and steals the scout ship.
 Prentiss launches flammable fuel at the forest, killing many Spackle, including The Sky who passes leadership to The Return.

 Prentiss lands at the ocean and ties up Todd in a nearby church, while Viola rides in hopes of rescuing him.
 Prentiss is being driven mad by all of New World's Noise, a side-effect of his experiments.
 Todd escapes and they Noise-fight by the ocean.
 Viola arrives and helps overpower Prentiss.
 Todd begins to force Prentiss into the ocean.
 Prentiss, realizing his immorality, walks into the waters himself and dies.

 The Return arrives and mistakes Todd for Prentiss, shooting him in the chest.
 Todd dies, driving Viola to threaten shooting The Return.
 The Return accepts his death, but Ben then swears he can hear Todd's Noise return.

 The Spackle attempt to cure Todd with their medicine.
 The Return apologizes but Viola does not forgive, and continues to read Todd's mother's journal to him, hoping he will hear and come back.
-While in the coma, Todd enters his old memories; at his school; at Farbranch; but also human and Spackle memories from all over New World.
-He searches for Viola, unsure who she is, who she is.
+While in the coma, Todd enters his old memories – at his school, at Farbranch - but also human and Spackle memories from all over New World.
+He searches for Viola, unsure who she is, where she is.
 Every now and then, he hears extracts from the diary and begs Viola to keep calling for him.